Church of the Pater Noster: Modern church and ruins recovered

 In 1851, the remaining stones of the 4th-century church were sold for tombstones in the Valley of Jehoshaphat.

-The site was acquired by Princess Aurelia Bossi de la Tour d'Auvergne (1809–1889) in the second half of the 19th century, and a search for the cave mentioned by early pilgrims began.
-In 1868, she built a cloister and founded a Carmelite convent in 1872.
-A convent church was erected in the 1870s.
+The site was acquired by Aurelia de Bossi, through marriage Princess Aurélie de la Tour d'Auvergne (1809–1889) in the second half of the 19th century, at the advice of Marie-Alphonse Ratisbonne, a French Jewish convert to Catholicism, and a search for the cave mentioned by early pilgrims began.
+In 1868, the princess built a cloister and in 1872 she founded a Carmelite convent.
+The convent church was erected in the 1870s.
+The princess died in Florence in 1889, and her remains were brought to the church in 1957, according to her last wish.

 In 1910, the foundations of the ancient church that once stood over the venerated cave were finally found, partly stretching beneath the modern cloister.
 The convent was moved nearby and reconstruction of the Byzantine church began in 1915.
-The reconstruction was stopped in 1927 when funds ran out, and the renewed Church of Eleona remains unfinished.
+The reconstruction works, undertaken by the French government, were stopped in 1927 when funds ran out, and the new-old building remains unfinished.
 The French architect Marcel Favier, who was put in charge of rebuilding the ancient church, arrived in Jerusalem in September 1926.

-The tomb which Princess Aurelia Bossi prepared for herself during her lifetime stands at the entrance of the modern church.
-She died in Florence in 1889, and her remains were brought to the church in 1957, according to her last wish.
+21st century

+On November 7, 2024, a diplomatic incident occurred at the church when Israeli Defense Forces detained two French gendarmes and prevented a scheduled visit from the French Foreign Minister Jean-Noel Barrot who was in Israel to discuss potential ceasefire deals in the Gaza war.

 Design and layout

 4th-century Byzantine church

-The 4th-century Byzantine church has been partially reconstructed and provides a good sense of what the original was like.
+The 4th-century Late Roman/Early Byzantine church has been partially reconstructed and provides a good sense of what the original was like.
 The church's dimensions are the same as the original's and the garden outside the three doors outlines the atrium area.
 The church is unroofed and has steps that lead into a grotto where some Christians believe that Jesus revealed to his disciples his prophecy of the destruction of Jerusalem and the second coming.
 Unfortunately, the cave containing the grotto partially collapsed when it was discovered in 1910.
 It also cuts partly into a 1st-century tomb.

 As one enters the south door of the Byzantine church, on the left there are fragments of the mosaic floor of the baptistery.

+Dominican friar and archeologist, Father Louis-Hugues Vincent, has drawn a reconstruction of the ancient church based on the early-20th-century findings.
+The complex consisted of following elements on a west - east axis: